 Provides a framework and process to chart an aspirational future for the Gilgandra Region by striving to unlock the greatest opportunities, and confront our most difficult challenges.
 It has been informed through an analysis of Council's strategic planning documents.

-LOCAL ENVIRONMENTAL PLAN Maps out the details of land use planning across the Shire.
+the Shire.
 It is the principal document for controlling development at a Council level.